Cliff Wiley: Track career

-In 1981, Wiley at 400 m because USA Champion, winner of the World Student Games and the IAAF World Cup.
+In 1981, Wiley at 400 m because USA Champion, winner of the Summer Universiade and the IAAF World Cup.
 He was also number one ranked in the world at the event.

 In 1983, Wiley became United States champion indoors at 440 y. and won the Pan American Games title at 400 m.

 Wiley never ran in the Olympics.
 Having qualified as second in the 200 m at the US Olympic Trials in 1980, he was denied participation at the 1980 Moscow Olympics because of the USA boycott.
 In 1984, a contender in the 400 m, his chances at the Olympic Trials were ruined by injury, he could only reach the quarter-final stage.
 He had also run in the 1976 Olympic Trials in the 100 and 200 m reaching the quarter-final stage at both events.